FDQ Enabling a Positive Food Safety Culture Course

 Delegates will gain a comprehensive understanding of 'food safety' and 'food safety culture.'
 They will learn about the GFSI requirements for a positive food safety culture, how to develop and promote it, and how to assess and monitor food safety culture within a business.

-The course is delivered face-to-face at the training center in Skipton, North Yorkshire, UK, or remotely online.
+The course is delivered face-to-face at the training centre in Skipton, North Yorkshire, UK, or remotely online.
 No formal qualifications are required, but participants will benefit most if they are in a position of responsibility within the food industry.

 There is a short multiple-choice test at the end of the day.
 Successful candidates will achieve the FDQ Enabling a Positive Food Safety Culture Certificate, demonstrating their understanding of fostering a positive food safety culture within their organization.

-The course fee is £415 +VAT per person or £800 +VAT for 2 people.
+The course fee is £430 +VAT per person or £830 +VAT for 2 people.
 It includes a course binder, notes, lunch and refreshments for classroom courses, exam fee, and FDQ certificate.